haimbilia/BuyHub/readme.txt

     => 061671 - Admin UI: Upload image option is not showing and getting a UI issue while selecting a Date while adding and editing the discount coupons
     => 062440 - Admin UI: Images are not aligned with the Image title and the "reset and save" button is not showing in the footer section while editing the Image attributes under the SEO section
-    => 062994 - unable to set shipment method incase of shipping plugin
+    => 062994 - unable to set shipment method incase of shipping plugin => 062955 - Seller UI: Error is not showing while seller trying to add the already deleted collection under the manage shop section

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.
     => 93129 : In custom product request form view specification and EAN/UPC code will not come as old data is incorrect